Michael Harris II Player Props: Braves vs. Phillies

 Michael Harris II At The Plate

-- Harris II has four doubles, a home run and eight walks while batting .165.
+- Harris II has four doubles, two home runs and nine walks while hitting .181.

+- He has hit a long ball in two of 29 games played this year, and in 1.9% of his plate appearances.

-- Harris II has driven in a run in five games this season (17.9%), including one multiple-RBI game.
+- Harris II has driven in a run in six games this year (20.7%), including two games with multiple runs batted in.

-- He has scored at least one run seven times this season (25.0%), including one multi-run game.
+- He has scored at least once eight times this season (27.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.